Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 Action Kind: ``task``
 ---------------------

 An action with ``kind: 'task'`` is backed by an action task.
-That is when triggered the action creates a new task, and this is the result of the task.
-The task created by the action, may be useful in its own right, or it may simplify trigger in-tree scripts that creates new tasks.
+That is, when the action is triggered by the user, the usre interface creates a new task, referred to as an *action task*.
+The task created by the action may be useful in its own right, or it may simplify trigger in-tree scripts that create new tasks, similar to a decision task.
 This way in-tree scripts can be triggered to execute complicated actions such as backfilling.

 Actions of the ``'task'`` *kind* **must** have a ``task`` property.
-This property specifies the task template to be parameterized and created in-order to trigger the action.
+This property specifies the task template to be parameterized and created in order to trigger the action.

 The template is parameterized with the following variables: